0-ashwin-nair-0/employee-management-system-java/README.md

 ```bash
 java EmployeeMain
 ```

-## Author
-*Ashwin Nair
-&Developed as part of Java learning and practice to strengthen understanding of Object-Oriented Programming principles.
+Developed as part of Java learning and practice to strengthen understanding of Object-Oriented Programming principles.